 'Reading a book can't turn you gay,' say authors as school system pulls their book

-There are 3 comments on the The Island Packet story from 1 hr ago, titled 'Reading a book can't turn you gay,' say authors as school system pulls their book.
-In it, The Island Packet reports that:
+There are 10 comments on the The Fresno Bee story from 13 min ago, titled 'Reading a book can't turn you gay,' say authors as school system pulls their book.
+In it, The Fresno Bee reports that:

 The authors of what has become the most talked about book in Charlotte - "Jacob's New Dress" - have a message for the conservative groups that have labeled their children's book a threat to "traditional family values."
 "The idea that a book can turn someone gay or transgender is bizarre to us.